alectsnodgrass/Computational_Physics/FinalProjects/Michael/writeup.md

 ## The Method of Lines: Implementation
 The first thing to decide is how the solutions will be stored.
 Numpy arrays are a natural choice.
 They allow the indexing elements in the same way as the construction of our method.
 Furhtermore, this allows acces to the vectorization of numpy arrays, which will allows us to easily compute changes in our solution when time stepping.

 Then, some choices need to be made about the scope of the program.
-Since the 2D versions of famous equations such as the heat or wave equation have more visually intersting solutions thant their one dimensional counterparts, we will configure the program to solve problems in two spatial dimensions over time.
-Furthermore, since we would like to be able to
+Since the 2D versions of famous equations such as the heat or wave equation have more visually intersting solutions thant their one dimensional counterparts, and because we would like to be able to solve the wave equation, a reasonable level of generality to aim for is a program that can numerically solve a coupled system of two PDEs in two spatial dimensions that are first order in time.
+Now, we proceed carefully.